duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

     </figure>
 </figure>

-These sensors are the most popular in current SLAM systems, even though other types exist and might be useful in future SLAM systems.
+These sensors are the most popular in current SLAM systems, even though other types exist and might be useful in future SLAM systems (looking at you event-based cameras!).

 ### Examples of successes stories of SLAM
+A common question nowadays is whether SLAM is already solved.
+Here we show some cases in which SLAM has been a success.

 *Kuka Navigation solution* is an autonomous transportation solution mostly used in warehouses (for example in Amazon's).
 This is one of the success stories up to today in which mapping a fixed and size limited 2D indoor environment with sufficient accuracy (less than 10cm) and sufficient robustness (say, low failure rate) while interacting with several humans and robots in a very controlled environment works well.
 <figure class="flow-subfigures">